nshafer/django-hashid-field/README.rst

 For any pull requests, clone the repo and push to it, then create the PR.

-To install the latest development version, use this:
+To install the latest development version, use:

 ```
 pip install git+https://github.com/nshafer/django-hashid-field.git